rogierschouten/ts-events/README.md

 ## Changelog

+v3.2.1 (2019-02-01)

+* Update dependencies to resolve vulnerabilities reported by npm audit.

 v3.2.0 (2017-03-31)

 * Added once(), onceSync(), onceAsync() and onceQueued() methods to attach a handler that is automatically removed when called.